 Well, it is a minor annoyance, but still an annoyance.

 The rest looks more or less standard.

 The timekeeper is presented in a slightly oversized stainless steel case.
-Around 43 millimeters in diameter and 16 millimeters thick, the body of the watch was hardened to 2000 Vickers, which makes it virtually scratch resistant (of course, if you don’t want to fix your car engine without putting the piece off.)
+Around 43 millimeters in diameter and 16 millimeters thick, the body was hardened to 2000 Vickers, which makes it virtually scratch-resistant (of course, if you don’t want to fix your car engine without putting the piece off.)

-Its front sapphire crystal features multilayered antireflective treatment on both sides and in its press release the company claims that the coating is almost as resistant to scratches as the sapphire crystal itself.
+The front sapphire crystal features multilayered anti-reflective treatment on both sides and in its press release the company claims that the coating is almost as resistant to scratches as the sapphire crystal itself.